stephengold/Minie/README.md

 On the other hand, dynamic bodies should not be made too large.
 Dynamic bodies in forced contact tend to jiggle.
-Jiggling is mostly likely for sharp-edged bodies (such as boxes) resting on uneven surfaces under high gravity.
+Jiggling is mostly noticeable for sharp-edged bodies (such as boxes) resting on uneven surfaces, under high gravity.
 The higher the gravity (in psu per second squared), the shorter the simulation time step (in seconds) needs to be.
 For efficient and realistic simulation of Earth-like gravity (9.8 m/s)